ansys/pyaedt-toolkits-common/doc/source/toolkit/ui_reference/utils.rst

 Utils
 =====

-This section encompasses various common widgets, objects, and layout templates designed for versatile application use.
+This section describes the classes for common widgets, objects, and layout templates, which are all designed for versatile application use.
+While a description of each class follows, you can click the class name to view detailed API reference information.
-The following provides an overview of each:

-**Common Window Utils**
+**``CommonWindowUtils``**

    .. currentmodule:: ansys.aedt.toolkits.common.ui.utils.windows.common_window_utils
    .. autosummary::